Iranian philosophy: Zoroastrianism

 The teachings of Zarathustra (Zoroaster) appeared in Persia at some point during the period 1700-1800 BCE.
 His wisdom became the basis of the religion Zoroastrianism, and generally influenced the development of the Iranian branch of Indo-Iranian philosophy.
 Zarathustra was the first who treated the problem of evil in philosophical terms.
-He is also believed to be one of the oldest monotheists in the history of religion.
 He espoused an ethical philosophy based on the primacy of good thoughts (andiše-e-nik), good words (goftâr-e-nik), and good deeds (kerdâr-e-nik).

 The works of Zoroaster and Zoroastrianism had a significant influence on Greek philosophy and Roman philosophy.
 Plato learnt of Zoroastrian philosophy through Eudoxus and incorporated much of it into his own Platonic realism.
 In the 3rd century BC, however, Colotes accused Plato's The Republic of plagiarizing parts of Zoroaster's On Nature, such as the Myth of Er.

 Zarathustra was known as a sage, magician and miracle-worker in post-Classical Western culture, though almost nothing was known of his ideas until the late eighteenth century.
 By this time his name was associated with lost ancient wisdom and was appropriated by Freemasons and other groups who claimed access to such knowledge.
 He appears in Mozart's opera The Magic Flute ("Die Zauberflöte") under the variant name "Sarastro", who represents moral order in opposition to the "Queen of the Night".
-Enlightenment writers such as Voltaire promoted research into Zoroastrianism in the belief that it was a form of rational Deism, preferable to Christianity.
+Enlightenment writers such as Voltaire promoted research into Zoroastrianism in the belief that it was a form of rational Deism, preferable to Christianity..

 In 2005, the Oxford Dictionary of Philosophy ranked Zarathustra as first in the chronology of philosophers.
 Zarathustra's impact lingers today due in part to the system of rational ethics he founded called Mazda-Yasna.
 The word Mazda-Yasna is Avestan and is translated as "Worship of Wisdom" in English.
 The encyclopedia Natural History (Pliny) claims that Zoroastrians later educated the Greeks who, starting with Pythagoras, used a similar term, philosophy, or “love of wisdom” to describe the search for ultimate truth.